loighic/loighic.github.io/_pages/macro/pt2/unemployment_1.md

 > 3. They lack the education, training, or experience needed for available jobs.
 > 4. Employers think that they are too young or too old, or they are subject to some other type of discrimination.

 U-6, meanwhile, includes everyone in U-5 plus people who are working part-time but want full-time work.
 U-6 is in some ways closer to the general understanding of *unemployed*.
-It includes everyone who has some attachment to the labor market, even if they aren't technically unemployed, as well as people who aren't working full-time but want to be.
+It includes everyone who has some attachment to the labor market, even if they aren't technically unemployed, as well as people who have part-time jobs but want to be working full-time.